Burn Notice Characters

 A hard core heroin dealer who Sugar called a 'psycho who gave drug dealers a bad name.'
 'He came down from the Bronx,' Sugar says 'and is spreading through Dade County like the plague.'
 Around 2009 Cutler shot Sugar's friend Carl, and told Sugar that if he ever saw him again he'd kill him.
 He convinced the Mexican cartel to fund his operation in Miami big time, so was desparate to make all the money back.

 Unfortunately, for him, he chose to sell heroin outside of the clinic run by two physicians, David and Lauren, who had ties to MW through Madeline.
 M set up an elaborate con which eventually blew up Cutler's entire stash house, all his product, and put him on the run from the cartel and the 'crazy, ex-black op merc, doctor David.'
-Current location: At large.

 Seen in episodes: 49